 The northern section of the trail, stretching 11.5 miles from the Town of Ulster (near the Kingston city line) to Rosendale, opened in June 2013.
 Its surface is dirt and crushed stone, which can get muddy in wet weather.
 You can keep abreast of its continuing improvements by visiting the Wallkill Valley Land Trust website (link at right).

 In Rosendale, you will come to the trail's most stunning attraction, the Rosendale Trestle, which stands 150 feet above Rondout Creek.
 The newly restored 940-foot-long bridge is more than 100 years old.

 One the southern end of the bridge, when the trail crosses Mountain Road, its surface becomes a mixture of gravel, cinders, grass and dirt.
 The surrounding landscape is equally mixed.
 The trail cuts through hillsides, wetlands, forests and fields.

-At about mile 3 you cross Springtown Road, followed by a fine example of a steel-truss bridge over placid Wallkill River.
+Just after you cross Springtown Road, you'll see another fine example of a steel-truss bridge over placid Wallkill River.
 South of the bridge, a viewing platform with benches off of the trail encourages enjoyment of the wetland wildlife.
 For almost 0.25 mile between Plains Road and Broadhead Avenue in New Paltz, the trail is asphalt.